The DAAD continues to follow the developments on the coronavirus and adapts its activities flexibly to changing

 The pandemic continues to develop dynamically and is a cause for concern in many countries around the world.
 If you want to apply for a DAAD scholarship or maybe you already have received your letter of award, you will certainly have many questions as to whether, when and how it is possible to start a scholarship in the Corona-induced pandemic situa-tion.

 - you can start your scholarship online from Germany if your chosen host university offers digitally supported study or research options,

 - you can move the scholarship to another country after consulting with us.

-If you still decide to travel to a corona risk area (basic risk area, high incidence area or area of variants of concern) you do so at your own risk.
-We strongly advise you to get vaccinated before leaving Germany.
+If you decide to travel to a corona risk area (high-risk area or area of variants of concern) you do so at your own risk.
+We strongly advise you to get vaccinated in this case before leaving Germany.

 We ask our scholarship holders to make sure that they are registered in the crisis prevention list of the Federal Foreign Office, regardless of which country they live in.
 It is strongly recommended that you also note the emergency number, which can be found on the website of the respective German mission abroad, and that you also inform on the website of the respective embassy about further contact details.

 Return journey to Germany

 If you wish to return to Germany due to the current pandemic situation, you find detailed information .
 We would like to ask scholarship holders who have returned to Germa-ny in the meantime to temporarily remove themselves from the crisis prevention list of the Federal Foreign Office.

 News on planned selections